Tree Works and Felling Licences

 Trees can be protected in several ways:

 - Tree Preservation Orders (TPOs) are made by MVDC to protect one or more trees in an area.
-There are currently more than 1000 TPOs in force in Mole Valley (see 'Related Pages')
+There are currently about 1000 TPOs in force in Mole Valley (see 'Related Pages')

 - Conservation Areas provide statutory protection for most trees, and you must give MVDC six weeks' written notice if you intend to carry out any work (see 'Related Pages')